// ScraperAPI Alternative

 What ScraperAPI Costs at Scale.

 Because each Google SERP burns 25 credits, ScraperAPI's plans drain far faster for SERP work than the headline credit counts suggest.
-Here's the same monthly Google SERP volume, priced honestly on both sides.
+Here's the same monthly Google SERP volume, shown as a current-terms checklist.

-The 25-credit multiplier is the whole story: ScraperAPI is priced for general scraping, so dedicated Google SERP volume gets expensive fast, while DataBlue's flat 1-credit plans stay cheap as you scale.
-(ScraperAPI figures are estimates at 25 credits per SERP — check their current plans for your exact mix.)
+The 25-credit multiplier is the whole story: ScraperAPI is priced for general scraping, so dedicated Google SERP volume gets expensive fast, while DataBlue's live endpoint-weight catalog keeps pricing clear as you scale.
+(ScraperAPI figures are estimates at 25 credits per SERP ? check their current plans for your exact mix.)

 // The Honest Drawbacks